Commercial Property Loan Singapore: How to Qualify (2026) | Nexus

 What Counts as Commercial & Industrial Property

-2026 Rates — The Stark Bank-to-Bank Gap
+2026 Rates: The Bank-to-Bank Gap

 Two financing offer documents side by side on a navy desk showing a large interest-rate gap — commercial property loan rate comparison Singapore 2026

-A real illustration from 2026 (banks shown by initial only, figures indicative):
+Here is a real illustration from 2026 (banks shown by initial only, figures indicative):

 LenderIndicative fixed rateTypical condition